Even though GCSE exams were cancelled this year, you’ll still be issued with grades for each subject on Thursday 12 August.

-Despite not having sat exams this year, you’ll may still be feeling nervous, and you won’t be alone!
+You’ll may still be feeling nervous and you won’t be alone!
 While we can’t predict what your results will be, we can explain what’s likely to happen on the day and some of the ways you can be ready for it.

 Stay calm and be prepared